HonestMajority/lana-bank/README.md

 > If you see a cookie error, delete the cookie and reload the page (but this should not happen if you're using separate browsers)

-If you're running the env on Linux, you might need to add these entries in your `/etc/hosts` file for authentication to work correctly on the customer portal:
+You might need to add these entries in your `/etc/hosts` file for authentication to work correctly on the customer portal:

 ```
 127.0.0.1 app.localhost